Friday, 3 July 2015

 Further along the river there were signs describing the importance of the Loire as a trading artery, a function that survived from Gallo-Roman times or earlier, until the arrival of the railways in the 19th century.

-A few specimens of the thin, dark wooden barges were moored there, although no longer with their original characteristic square sails.
+A few specimens of the traditional thin, dark wooden barges were moored there, although no longer with their original square sails.

 By this time we were within sight of the long, many-arched stone bridge of Gien, and soon after that we arrived in the streets of the town.